Sterling-Cooper/Sterling-Cooper.github.io/_posts/2024-03-04-challenges-of-internal-documentation.md

 ## Moving Forward

 Ultimately, the solution to all four challenges might be the same–strive to elevate documentation to the same level as code.
 Good habits will form over time.
+Maybe.
+To be honest, I'm not comfortable with the amount of hope involved in that strategy.
 If you have seen this executed successfully or can offer a counterpoint, please leave a reply!

 Nonetheless, I suggest gathering qualitative and quantitative information on your organisation's mindset.
 Do you have a culture of writing good documentation?
 And do you have a culture of reading your documentation?
 It's not enough to answer yes to only one of these questions.
 And I'm not sure which question is more challenging to answer.